RedMadRobot/figma-export/README.md

 ```
 ### Figma properties

-* `figma.teamId` — Id of the team.
-To obtain a team id, navigate to a team page of a team you are a part of.
-The team id will be present in the URL after the word team and before your team name.
-* `figma.projectId` — Id of the project.
-To obtain a project id, navigate to a project page.
-The project id will be present in the URL after the word project and before the project name.
 * `figma.lightFileId` — Id of the file containing light color palette and dark images.
 To obtain a file id, open the file.
 The file id will be present in the URL after the word file and before the file name.
 * `figma.darkFileId` — (Optional) Id of the file containing dark color palette and dark images.